 Pour the alcohol + vinegar one by one (the order doesn't matter) into the molasses to de-thicken it.
 Shake well.
 After that, pour the molasses into the bucket of herbs.

-Step 3: Put the EM in & Stir
+Step 3: Pour the EM in & Stir

 Pour 1 liter of EM in.
 And stir so the ingredients mix well.

 For stirring, you can use a wooden stick, bamboo or inox bar.
-An iron or aluminum stick is not recommended because the metal may re-act with the ingredients.
+An iron or aluminum stick may not be recommended because the metal may re-act with the ingredients.

 We can then cover the top and let the microbes do their thing:

-You can place the bucket somewhere warm, but not too hot or not too cool.
+You can place the bucket somewhere warm, but not too hot and too cool.
 Because overheating could kill some microbes.
 And the cooler temperature might slow the process down.
-Lukewarm like lukewarm water would be good.
+Lukewarm like lukewarm baby shower water would be good.

 The Done Herbal EM Batch